chucklorenz/adapt-visTimeline/README.md

 ###Item template
 A [template handler](http://visjs.org/docs/timeline.html#Templates) has been provided.
 When no value for `template` is provided either in the `_options` or in the item's properties, the item's `content` will be displayed with default styling.
 When a value for `template` is provided for `_options`, the template will be applied to all items.
 A template can be assigned to a specific item by specifying the template in the item's properties.
 The item's template will override the template specified in `_options`.
 The name of a template file is arbitrary but must include the extension.
 (The *templates/visTimeline.hbs* file should not be deleted.)

-//TODO: Address where to place template and how to account for template path, if necessary.

 ##Settings overview